Lagkouvardos/DivCom/README.md

 * A phylogenetic tree that corresponds to the OTUs or ASVs of the abundance table OR a dissimilarity matrix.
 * A mapping file that contains the labels of the samples.

-The pre-processing of the raw sequencing data through the IMNGS platform (www.imngs.org) can provide the user with the necessary input files for the DivCom.
-Also, the  outputs derived from the Rhea pipeline (https://github.com/Lagkouvardos/Rhea) have the appropriate form to be used as inputs to the DivCom.
+The pre-processing of the raw sequencing data through the [IMNGS platform](www.imngs.org/ "IMNGS site") can provide the user with the necessary input files for the DivCom.
+Also, the  outputs derived from the [Rhea pipeline](https://github.com/Lagkouvardos/Rhea/ "Rhea repository") have the appropriate form to be used as inputs to the DivCom.

 ### Script structure